Crabgrass Control

 the area cut lower on the right has crabgass coming in.

 Contact the UConn Home and Garden Education Center for herbicide or cultural recommendations for crabgrass control.
-We will also recommend appropriate species of turf grasses based on soil tests and environmental factors.

 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.